renato0307/learning-go/it6-add-authentication-api.md

 ```

 The code at this point is fairly simple and straightforward.
 I just would like
 to highlight the `AuthenticatorConfig` structure.
-We needed it because for the
+We needed it because the
-token validation we requires additional data, set in the environment variables
+token validation requires additional data, set in the environment variables
 used to run the API:

 1. The JSON Web Key Set (JWKS), a set of keys containing the public keys used